Best Overall Women's Hardshell Jacket

 A comparative look at an incredibly weather proof vs. a less weather proof fabric.
 The left shows 3L Gore-TexPro that has continued to bead water after 10 minutes of exposure to water.
 The right shows the dri3 technology used in the Norrona Trollveggan dri3 jacket that wetted out after about 1 minute of exposure.
 More expensive jackets integrate more waterproof fabrics.

-Softshells are a much breathable shell that are water and wind resistant
+Softshells are more breathable but are only water and wind resistant

 How do breathable fabrics work?